 At St Mary’s we run two Forest School programmes across the school year, usually one in the autumn term and one in the summer term.
 Ten children are chosen for each programme by their class teachers, Forest School leader and SENCo.
 Forest School can have a significant impact on children who have social and emotional difficulties.
 It is also a positive experience for children who don’t have regular access to outdoor play.
 Children may repeat Forest School during their time at St Mary’s; outcomes are more successfully achieved and sustained for children who have the opportunity to repeat the experience.

-Claudia Carter is a qualified Forest School Leader (level 3) Emma Middleton works alongside Claudia during all sessions; Emma and Claudia are extremely enthusiastic about the learning that takes place in the outdoor environment and passionate about the positive impact it can have on the children that participate.
+Sally Porter is a qualified Forest School Leader (level 3) Emma Middleton works alongside Sally during all sessions; Emma and Sally are extremely enthusiastic about the learning that takes place in the outdoor environment and passionate about the positive impact it can have on the children that participate.